 Head Chef: Kitchen Managers / Head Chefs take responsibility for the delivery of consistent levels of food preparation, cooking and service, typically in high volume and often fast paced or complex production catering kitchens.
 High levels of financial accountability, adherence to strict procurement, stock management and food safety requirements provide a challenging environment which needs to be managed with a considerable amount of expertise.

 Food and Beverage Manager: Food and Beverage Managers manage the delivery of business standards in a range of settings including bars, restaurants, caf?s, conference centres, banqueting venues, hotels and contract caterers.

 This Standard covers a variety of Knowledge Skills and behaviours for Business, People, Customers and Leadership.

 A Hospitality Manager working across a huge variety of organisations including bars, restaurants, caf?s, conference centres, banqueting venues, hotels and contract caterers.
 Management Level 5.

-To enrol, you MUST be employed over 30 hours per week in the hospitality industry, please contact us should you need help in finding suitable employment.
+This Level 4 Apprenticeship Standard is for people who wish to develop their career Hospitality Management.
+To enrol, you MUST be employed over 30 hours per week in the Hospitality Sector, to start an Apprenticeship.
+Please contact us should you need help in finding suitable employment.

 We want you to achieve to the very best of your ability at CRC.
 To make this happen we offer both learning and personal support by specialist staff tailored to meet your specific needs.

-This qualification is delivered at college for 1 day per month and reinforced by off job training in the workplace.
+This qualification is delivered in the workplace.
 This will develop the skills set, knowledge-based elements of the Apprenticeship, Values and Behaviours, Functional Skills and meet the 20% off the job training.

-Functional skills are delivered and assessed in block weeks at college, with flexibility, relating to the service industry sector.
+Functional skills/GCSEs are delivered and assessed in block weeks at college, with flexibility, relating to the service industry sector.